Niekvdplas/Niekvdplas.github.io/index.md

 ## Implications

 The conclusions drawn from this paper are beneficial for several party's.
 Most obvious, it is useful for employers who want to increase the productivity to bump up the efficiency and thus to increase profits made.
-Using the results of this paper, employers can decide how to
+Using the results of this paper, employers can decide how to set up their workspaces so as to increase the productivity of their employees.
+Next to that, they can use the statistical models to find the most effective techniques to do so that fit their needs best.

+This paper also has implications for the employee as he or she can also learn useful techniques to increase his or her productivity and satisfaction.
+The employee can apply the conclusions himself if management is lackluster in this area.
+The effects of applying some of the findings in this paper could improve the productivity on an individual level also which could lead to a higher salary or promotion on consistant results.

+The last group of people that could benefit from this paper are students.
+While this paper mostly targets software engineers, it also mentions that many of these factors could also be beneficial to other demographics.
+Students could adopt several findings such as the presence of many windows, ergonomic furnuture or talking to other classmates to increase perceived productivity and satisfaction.

 ------------------

+## Threats to the validity

+Iets over dat het perceived is vanuit de employee.

+Iets over dat het alleen over een doelgroep gaat

+Iets over dat het bij Microsoft zo is, hoeft niet overal zo te gaan?

 * 2 paragraphs explaining the overall motivation and goal of the paper.
 * 1-2 paragraphs explaining the methodology